codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/index.rst

 -  Model-View-Controller basics
 -  Routing basics
 -  Form validation
--  Performing basic database queries using "Query Builder"
+-  Performing basic database queries using CodeIgniter's "Query Builder"

 The entire tutorial is split up over several pages, each explaining a small part of the functionality of the CodeIgniter framework.
 You'll go